Residual Finiteness Growth in Virtually Nilpotent Groups: Calculation of

 \subsection{Definition of $\delta$}

 In this subsection, we will first define the value $\delta$ for a general finite-dimensional Lie algebra $\mathfrak{g}$ over a field $\F$.
-Then, in Lemma \ref{lem_dimension_alg_closed}, we will restrict our attention to this value for $L^\F$ for algebraically closed fields $\F$. \begin{df} Let $\mathfrak{g}$ denote a Lie algebra over a field $\F$.
-Define
+Then, in Lemma \ref{lem_dimension_alg_closed}, we will restrict our attention to this value for $L^\F$ for algebraically closed fields $\F$.